-If cancer has spread to another location in the body from where it started, doctors call it metastatic cancer.
-If this happens, it is a good idea to talk with doctors who are experienced in treating this stage of cancer, because there can be different opinions about the best standard treatment plan.
+If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
+If this happens, it is a good idea to talk with doctors who have experience in treating it.
+Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
-Learn more about getting a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
-This discussion may include clinical trials.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
-Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
-It may also be helpful to talk with other patients, including through a support group or other peer support program.
+For most people, a diagnosis of metastatic cancer is very stressful and difficult.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
+It may also be helpful to talk with other patients, such as through a support group or other peer support program.

 Remission and the chance of recurrence

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission can be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the cancer returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).